scuttle/2stacks/README.md

 # 2stacks
 Tools for backing up scp-wiki.net.

+Please note this branch is considered **legacy** and support is not provided.
+A future library will provide platform-agnostic methods to create your own backups.

 ## Requirements
 * [Selenium Standalone Server](https://www.seleniumhq.org/download/)
 * Selenium Web Driver (`pip install selenium`)